cwaage/cs50_labs/README.md

 ```
 So let's build a left-aligned pyramid first and then, once that's working, right-align it instead!

-Modify `mario.c` at right such that it no longer simply prints the user's input but instead prints a left-aligned pyramid of that height.
+Modify `mario.c` in the IDE such that it no longer simply prints the user's input but instead prints a left-aligned pyramid of that height.

 {% spoiler "Hints" %}